Short Story 2

 Introduction

-It’s good to have you for PART 2 of this short story.
-As a reminder from Short Story 4 (PART 1), in PART 2, we’ll uncover 10 different countries (11-20), focusing on one memorable experience from my lens.
+It’s good to have you for PART 2 of this Short Story series.
+As a reminder from PART 1 (Short Story 1), in PART 2, we’ll uncover 12 different countries (13-24), each focusing on 1 memorable place to visit through solo traveler my lens.
 Let’s get on with the action!

 13. India